tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-visual-studio-2005-error-project-type-is.md

   - ASP.NET

 ---
-I recently had to go back and make some changes to a Web Service I&#8217;d made a while ago in VS2005.
+I recently had to go back and make some changes to a Web Service I'd made a while ago in VS2005.
 For some reason, when I tried to open the project, Visual Studio gave me this error:

-_&#8220;Project type is not supported by this installation&#8221;_
+_“Project type is not supported by this installation”_

-I can&#8217;t think of any changes I&#8217;ve made to my Visual Studio installation, but _something_ must have changed for it to no longer see the type of project I&#8217;d created (it could open other projects in the solution, just not this particular one).
+I can't think of any changes I've made to my Visual Studio installation, but _something_ must have changed for it to no longer see the type of project I'd created (it could open other projects in the solution, just not this particular one).

-Anyway, after much searching and a few failed attempts to fix it from other posts I&#8217;d read on the subject, here&#8217;s what worked for me:
+Anyway, after much searching and a few failed attempts to fix it from other posts I'd read on the subject, here's what worked for me:

 1. Close all instances of Visual Studio

-2. Download and install &#8220;Microsoft Visual Studio 2005 &#8211; Update to Support Web Application Projects&#8221; from:
+2. Download and install “Microsoft Visual Studio 2005 &#8211; Update to Support Web Application Projects” from:

 http://www.microsoft.com/downloads/details.aspx?FamilyId=8B05EE00-9554-4733-8725-3CA89DD9BFCA&displaylang=en

-3. Download and install &#8220;Web Application Project Setup&#8221; from
+3. Download and install “Web Application Project Setup” from

 http://download.microsoft.com/download/9/0/6/906064ce-0bd1-4328-af40-49dca1aef87c/WebApplicationProjectSetup.msi